-Checkout the 10 essential activities that must be on top of your list while planning your itinerary to the capital city of Sikkim.
+Check out the 15 essential activities that must be on top of your list while planning your itinerary to the capital city of Sikkim.
+Have a look at the craziest things to do in Gangtok and take your pick:

 This is a kilometer of zig-zag thrill that starts from Deorali and takes the visitors to Tashiling.
-Offering a bird’s eye view of Gangtok, it is one of the most exciting things to do in Gangtok and top rated among Gangtok tourist attractions.
+Offering a bird’s eye view of Gangtok, it is one of the most famous things to do in Gangtok city and top-rated among Gangtok tourist attractions.

 You can disembark anywhere but a 2-way ride is highly recommended.
 The ticket price includes two-way ride and awesome views, both ways, are guaranteed.
 Further, this 7-minute ride is not limited to the complete city view only; if the weather is good, brace yourself for a glorious view of Khangchendzonga.